mhansen/graphviz/README.md

 ## Support

+Graphviz is maintained by a few very talented volunteers, and with some help from its founders.
+Financial donations are accepted on [patreon](https://patreon.com/graphviz).
+Anyone who is able to fund a summer intern project (or other project) based on graphviz is invited to contact any of the project leaders, e.g. send a message to north on graphviz org).

 This project has only 3 of its founders remaining as volunteer maintainers, and support is limited and may end soon.
 If you can help fund to a more formal foundation to continue this project, please contact north on graphviz org.

 ## Documentation